 Your first priority after a hit-and-run accident should be to get medical attention.
 This is to rule out any more serious injuries and to ensure that you have documented the appropriate symptoms and diagnostic tests that may be used to identify your issues.

-After a vehicle accident in Arkansas, drivers are required by law to stay at the scene.
+After a vehicle accident in Little Rock, drivers are required by law to stay at the scene.
 Legally, a hit and run accident means that the other party has left rather than staying and following the appropriate process.

 You may not have the other driver’s contact information, name, registration number, or even license plate or vehicle type.
 In these circumstances, it’s still important to file a police report and to gather as much evidence as you can at the scene of the accident.
 This evidence may be used to help identify the responsible party, especially when the police have eyewitness testimony about the other car involved in the wreck.